4 More Prisoners Leave Guantanamo In Waning Days Of Obama Administration

 Republican opposition in Congress has interfered with Obama's efforts to close the prison.
 Lawmakers have also barred him from moving any prisoners to the U.S. mainland.

-Earlier this week on Morning Edition, NPR's Rachel Martin asked reporter Carol Rosenberg of the Miami Herald why after 8 years of trying, Obama has failed to close Guantanamo:
+Earlier this week on Morning Edition, NPR's Rachel Martin asked reporter Carol Rosenberg of the Miami Herald why after eight years of trying, Obama has failed to close Guantanamo:

 The short answer is that Congress made it impossible for him to do it, but the long answer is, when he came into office, he thought he was going to look at the prisoners of Guantanamo and either try them or let them go.
 But he realized that there was a third category, these forever prisoners — people he couldn't put on trial, people he was unwilling and his administration was unwilling to send away to other places.